- 1 Casting Age (Copper & Bronzes)

 To make a single metal tool head you will need to collect 10 pieces of small, copper-bearing ore: Native Copper, Malachite, or Tetrahedrite.
 You can mix these in any combination, and it will still form copper.

-If you wish to make Bronze tools, you can follow the alloy recipe and replace some of the copper ores with the following:
+If you wish to make Bronze tools, you can follow the alloy recipe and replace some of the copper ore with tin or gold and silver or zinc and bismuth.

 ¹ Note: Only metals that have the word bronze in their name are considered bronze.
 Other metals made out of the above ores that do not have bronze in their name, such as Brass, Rose Gold, and Sterling Silver are not bronzes or copper, and therefore cannot be made into tools.